tap349/tap349.github.io/_posts/2018-03-05-react-native-running-on-real-device.md

   now local `3000` port is mapped to mobile's `3000` port.

-  NOTE: `3000` is the port development server is listening on (it's
+  NOTE: `3000` is the port development server is listening on
-        used in _app/api/ApiHelpers.js_ and _app/api/graphql/run.js_).
+        (accordingly it's specified as development server port in both _app/api/ApiHelpers.js_ and _app/api/graphql/run.js_).

-  also change server IP address for development environment: development server is available by both `localhost` and notebook's local IP address (but not `10.0.2.2` - like in case of emulator).
+  also change server address for development environment: development server is now available by both `localhost` and notebook's local IP address (but not `10.0.2.2` - like in case of emulator).

   _app/api/ApiHelpers.js_: